Puyi: Residence in Tianjin (1925–1931)

 In 1928, during the Northern Expedition to reunify China, Sun Dianying, a warlord who had switched allegiances from Zhang to Chiang Kai-shek after the latter's Kuomintang army took Beijing from Zhang, sacked the Qing tombs outside Beijing.
-The news that the Qing tombs had been plundered and the corpse of Empress Dowager Cixi desecrated deeply offended Puyi, who never forgave the Kuomintang and held Chiang personally responsible—partly due to allegations that Kuomintang leaders, including Madame Chiang, had accepted bribes from Sun's looting.
-The incident underscored Puyi’s political impotence and contributed to his decision to turn to the Japanese.
+The news that the Qing tombs had been plundered and the corpse of Empress Dowager Cixi desecrated deeply offended Puyi.
+He never forgave the Kuomintang and held Chiang personally responsible—partly due to allegations that Kuomintang leaders, including Madame Chiang, had accepted bribes from Sun's looting.
+The incident underscored Puyi’s painful realization of his lack of powerful support and contributed to his decision to turn to the Japanese.

-During his time in Tianjin, Puyi was besieged with visitors asking him for money, including various members of the vast Qing family, old Manchu bannermen, journalists prepared to write articles calling for a Qing restoration for the right price, and eunuchs who had once lived in the Forbidden City and were now living in poverty.
+During his time in Tianjin, Puyi was besieged with visitors asking him for money, including various members of the vast house of Aisin-Gioro, old Manchu bannermen, journalists prepared to write articles calling for a Qing restoration for the right price, and eunuchs who had once lived in the Forbidden City and were now living in poverty.
 Puyi was often bored with his life, and engaged in maniacal shopping to compensate, recalling that he was addicted to "buying pianos, watches, clocks, radios, Western clothes, leather shoes, and spectacles".

 Puyi's first wife, Wanrong, continued to smoke opium recreationally during this period.
 Their marriage began to fall apart as they spent more and more time apart, meeting only at mealtimes.
 Puyi wrote in his memoir: